tschleining/LogicMonitor-PoSH/README.md

 * Update-LMCollectorGroup

 # Installing the Module
-There are a couple of locations the module can be installed.

-* **Current User** %UserProfile%\Documents\WindowsPowerShell\Modules
-* **Machine Wide** %ProgramFiles%\WindowsPowerShell\Modules

-To install the module, click the 'Clone or Download' and then click 'Download ZIP', buttons on this page.
-Open the ZIP file and copy the xLogicMonitor folder into one of the above locations.
+This module can now, and should, be installed using 'install-module xLogicMonitor' which will download the module from the [PowerShell Gallery](https://www.powershellgallery.com/).
 Next run 'Import-Module xLogicMonitor'.
 To find available commands run 'Get-Command -Module xLogicMonitor'.

 # Obtaining API Keys